 Here, $\Id:TM \to TM$ is the identity mapping.
 All these imply at once that $\Phi \xi = 0$ and $\eta \circ \Phi = 0$, as well as the compatibility condition

 We refer to \cite[Section 4]{Blair} for details.
 A triple $(\eta, g, \Phi)$ satisfying all of the above is called a \textit{metric contact structure}.

 There are also analogues of almost-Kähler and Kähler structures in this metric contact setting, also relevant to our purposes: they are \textit{$K$-contact} and \textit{Sasakian} manifolds, respectively.
 To define them, consider a metric contact structure $(\eta, g, \Phi)$ on $M$.
-Denote by $\mathcal{L}_{\xi}$ the Lie derivative with respect to $\xi$ and by $\nabla$ the Levi-Civita connection associated to the metric $g$ on $\g$; also, let $N_{\Phi}$ be the Nijenhuis tensor associated to $\Phi$, which is defined as
+Denote by $\nabla$ the Levi-Civita connection associated to the metric $g$ on $M$; also, let $N_{\Phi}$ be the Nijenhuis tensor associated to $\Phi$, which is defined as

 \begin{proposition} The following conditions are equivalent: \begin{enumerate} [\rm (i)] \item $\mathcal{L}_{\xi} g = 0$. \item $\mathcal{L}_{\xi} \Phi = 0$. \item $\Phi X = - \nabla_X \xi$ for all $X \in \mathfrak{X}(M)$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Theorem 6.2]{Blair} and \cite[Lemma 6.2]{Blair}. \end{proof} A contact metric structure $(\eta, g, \Phi)$ on $M$ is said to be \textit{$K$-contact} if any (equivalently, all) of the conditions in Proposition \ref{prop: K-contact equivalences} hold.
 A contact manifold $(M,\eta)$ is \textit{$K$-contact} if it admits a compatible $K$-contact metric structure. \begin{proposition} The following conditions are equivalent: \begin{enumerate} [\rm (i)] \item $N_{\Phi}(X,Y) = - d \eta(X,Y) \xi$ for all $X$, $Y \in \mathfrak{X}(M)$. \item $(\nabla_X \Phi)Y = g(X,Y) \xi - \eta(Y) X$ for all $X$, $Y \in \mathfrak{X}(M)$. \end{enumerate} \end{proposition} \begin{proof} See \cite[Theorem 6.3]{Blair}. \end{proof} A contact metric structure $(\eta, g, \Phi)$ on $M$ is said to be \textit{Sasakian} if any (equivalently, all) of the conditions in Proposition \ref{prop: Sasaki equivalences} hold.
 A contact manifold $(M,\eta)$ is \textit{Sasakian} if it admits a compatible Sasakian metric structure.
 Notably, all Sasakian manifolds are $K$-contact (see \cite[Corollary 6.3]{Blair}).
 While the converse is true in dimension 3, it is not true in general (see \cite[Chapter 6, Section 7]{Blair} for examples, although we discuss some examples below and in other sections).